 A writer is someone who writes.
 Thinking about a novel is not writing it, and although it is imperative to mentally explore world and characters before writing about them, it should not be the only activity undertaken.
 To move from thinker to writer is to put those fears aside, ignore the worry of a novel taking over their life, and embrace this new universe they are building.

 In this Crafting Novels masterclass I will be addressing the twelve parts of crafting a novel, as I see them.
-These begin with an initial concept and end with a finished product being marketed to potential buyers, whether agents and publishers or readers through a self-publishing platform.
+These begin with an initial concept and end with a finished product ready to be marketed to potential buyers, whether agents and publishers or readers through a self-publishing platform.
 This is not a simple twelve-step sequence or a magic formula, however.
 This is a masterclass in all aspects of writing a novel, which to my mind breaks down into twelve individual lessons.
 Each lesson will contain theories, exercises, and assignments, but also the philosophy and psychology of crafting a novel.

 A writer has a role, a responsibility, and a duty: to craft words into something wonderful.
 It is art through grammar, vocabulary, and syntax.
 It is beautiful and magical.
 Yet it must be tangible; it must exist.
 Putting it off does not bring words to life, it sentences them to imprisonment.
 They wait, stoic, for their eventual release.